-Summer 2018 was certainly an eventful one for the UK property market.
+Summer 2018 was certainly an eventful one for the UK and East Sussex property market.
 Recent data suggests that house prices continued to rise during the month of August.
 The findings were released by the Halifax and signal a positive outlook for those concerned about the property slump the UK housing market has seen.

 Property transaction figures released by HMRC during August revealed house sales were promising and a number of industry experts felt they demonstrated a buoyance not seen in the UK property market for some time.
 Stats have also been released detailing the areas with the fastest house price growth, with Nottingham and Leicester coming out on top.